PHOTO BY SARA HUDEK BOSANAC

 Poštovanje & Sretan Uskrs (Happy Easter).
 May it be nice and spent with a little bit of hope for the world around us.
 And if the present time is beating you down, go back a little.
 I spent some time not too long ago donating some things and going through the last 23+ years of my life.
 Like our neighbour in Croatia, going through her photo album appreciating friends over the years and of course her figure and looks when she was younger, ‘Marijana, pogledaj kako sam bila zgodna’ (Marijana, look at how attractive I was) she would say to me.
 It really is fun to escape to another time.
 Many people say you should not live in the past, but forget that noise, I like to go back because it can tell you a lot of things about who you were, make you truly see and feel what you have accomplished because when you are in the moment just doing something or pursuing that goal, you only see the work that needs to be done instead of stopping for a moment.
 In doing all this of course there were the ‘where was my head at moments’ that I can laugh about & feel good about saying sayonara to; or just the personal moments where you think to yourself, well it is time to let this go.
 There were things that brought me to tears, in a good way.
 My parents would can salmon that my father caught and send it to me so I was well fed and looked after.
 I have these canning jars that remind me of how hard they worked in every way of life.
 My late father doing the exact same thing going through everything found a trophy I got in elementary school for most inspirational athlete and he sent it to me packing it well with wooden paint stir sticks taped to the outside of the box so it wouldn’t be crushed, my God, even writing this brings tears to my eyes.
 When he first left Croatia (Yugoslavia), one of his jobs in Paris was being a commercial painter so then you think of him and his life.
 I feel like I have failed in many moments to understand the weight of many beautiful gestures that I have received.
 It’s nice to have these things, but some things I don’t think I will ever have the heart to give away; it is a part of who I am and one day I will go back again and relive these things; hopefully sharing some of that with my niece and nephew.
 And that trophy, instead of leaving it in the box, I took it out and put it on my TV stand because it is means so much more to me than just the trophy itself.

 And speaking of trophies and celebrations, I do want to talk about sports.
-I received a text 2 days ago from a friend in Croatia that Bosnia and Herzegovina is gong to the World Cup.
+I received a text 2 days ago from a friend in Croatia that Bosnia and Herzegovina is going to the World Cup.
 This is a very big deal.
 This small nation and neighbours of Croatia (once a nation together) for the second time in history will go to the FIFA world cup.
 They beat Italy 4:1 in penalty shots, a great upset for Italy, but a historic moment for Bosnia and Herzegovina since their last time at the FIFA World Cup was 12 years ago.
 The celebrations were going strong at 3 in the morning with flares, fireworks, people singing & shouting, then losing their voices but experiencing great joy on the streets of Sarajevo, Mostar, Zenica, all around the country plus in Croatia and surrounding nations.
 There is a large population of Bosnians that live and work in Croatia.
 To have been through so much tragedy, but then to experience something where your family, friends and neighbours are unified is really powerful.
 I was in Croatia when Goran Ivanisević won Wimbledon in 2001, and the power of one person, one monumental win sent people jumping into the Adriatic Sea with excitement.
 I have also attended a Dinamo game in Zagreb which is a Croatian Professional Football (soccer) club.
 I went with my cousin and there was caution by my aunt, ‘Pazi na Marijanu, huligani su ludi’ (watch out for Marijana, the hooligans are crazy) but national sport pride runs through the veins of its fans and everyday people complemented with some Ožujsko and Karlovaćko pivo (popular Croatian beers).
 It is something that is lived for outside of the everyday work and routine.

 When you find a sport you love, a passion if any, it can make you feel like a kid for life.
 I read the autobiography of the famous footballer Pele (why soccer matters) and his first soccer ball was not even a traditional soccer ball; as he said ‘a bunch of socks tied together and “borrowed” from the neighbours clotheslines.’
 Worldwide people first started listening to games on the radio and as Pele said it was eurphoria when his country won because he loved the country and he loved the sport of football.
 He said despite the great inequality between the poor and rich, and the large landscape dividing Brazilians, somehow it brought people together and what could be more important than that.
 When I think about Luka Modrić, the Croatian national football legend, he grew up during a time of unrest in the former Yugoslavia, football was something positive in the face of tragedy, football gave meaning to life and it was shared.
 So many of these football (soccer) nations were/are not wealthy nations, at least more people lived with very little, faced corruption, great stresses; and so a simple game like soccer is a gift to be divided, something for everyone in different ways.